 Pediatric Nurse Practitioner - Acute Care

-This concentration is within the Doctor of Nursing Practice (DNP) program and includes a three-year plan of study preparing graduate nursing students to care for children with complex chronic, acute, and critical illnesses across the entire pediatric age spectrum (from birth to adulthood).
-The PNP-AC plan of study immerses the student into a variety of clinical experiences and settings designed to develop the student’s competency in the complex management of pediatric patients who may be physiologically unstable, technologically dependent, or are highly vulnerable to complications in an effort to restore/maximize optimal health or provide palliative care.
+The Pediatric Nurse Practitioner Acute Care (PNP-AC) concentration post-baccalaureate DNP (BSN to DNP) program of study consists of 90 credit hours and includes a three-year plan of study preparing graduate nursing students to care for children with complex chronic, acute, and critical illnesses across the pediatric age spectrum (from birth to young adulthood).
+The plan of study is based on the Population –Focused Nurse Practitioner Competencies for the acute care pediatric nurse practitioner (NONPF, 2013), the NP Core Competencies (NONPF, 2017) and the DNP Essentials (AACN, 2006).
+The practicum includes a variety of clinical experiences and settings designed to develop the student’s competency in the complex management of pediatric patients who may be physiologically unstable, technologically dependent, or are highly vulnerable to complications in an effort to restore/maximize optimal health or provide palliative care.